This is an example TSM node configuration file.

 #[Log.StdoutLogger]

 # Log level.
 Possible values are INFO, WARN, ERROR and DEBUG.
-If not specified it default
+If not specified it default to INFO.

 #Level = "INFO"